sophiavill/Project-4-Parallel/README.md

 First you will be prompted to place your own two ships
 - to place ships or drop bomb enter the row: (1-5) then enter the column: (A-E):
     - example: 1A or 3B...

+After that you are free to play.
+You must enter a valid location to drop a bomb on the other player's board.

+Bugs:
+- when exiting, the user may need to type exit and hit enter multple times. the user will eventually exit, but it may take a few attempts.